dzhaughnroth/RepData_PeerAssessment1/PA1_template.md

 ## 226     1845  99.45283
 ```

-This plot shows a distinct peak of activity around 8:30 a.m., a moderate level
+This plot shows high activity during the 8 a.m. hour, a distinct peak of activity
+around 8:35 a.m..
+Otherwise, we note a moderate level
 of activity between 6 a.m. and 7 p.m with a few local maxima, and
 almost no activity bewteen 11 p.m. and 5 a.m..

-These data do not enable us to assess whether the peak at 8:30 a.m. is
+These data do not enable us to assess whether high morning level is
-due to a large number of neurotic morning exercisers, or whether it rather
+due to a large number of neurotic morning exercisers, whether it
 reflects the pathologically elevated activity levels of a relatively small number
-of such troubled individuals.
-Resolution to this key question appears problematic,
+of such troubled individuals, or a combination of the two.
+Resolving this
-owing to the difficulty of conducting reliable research in such grueling
+key question appears problematic, owing to the difficulty of conducting
-A.M. conditions.
+reliable research in such grueling morning conditions.

 ## Imputing missing values